casper-hansen/Statistical_Significance_Testing/article/article.md

 This means all the data pass the requirements of being normally distributed since no feature had a p-value above the significance level at 0.05.
 Furthermore, this means we can use *parametric tests* like T tests and Pearson's Correlation Coefficient.
 This does not mean we cannot use non-parametric tests - these tests are distribution-free.
 See [this page](https://www.ibm.com/docs/en/db2woc?topic=procedures-statistics-parametric-nonparametric) for more information about parametric and non-parametric tests.

 ### Checking for redundancy
-The amount of signal power in your dataset can sometimes be hard to comprehend.
+The amount of correlation in your dataset can sometimes be hard to comprehend.
 You can check which features are redundant by applying correlation tests.

 **Pearson's test**: We are testing whether two features have a linear relationship - meaning that if feature X increases or decreases by a value Z, then Y increases or decreases just as much as X.